vesoft-inc/nebula-java/README.md

 </dependency>
 ```

-For more versions, please refer to [releases](https://github.com/vesoft-inc/nebula-java/releases).

 ### Graph Client Example

-Connect to the `graphd`:
+Connect to the `nebula-graphd` process:

 ```java
 GraphClient client = new GraphClientImpl("127.0.0.1", 3699);